vishrutkohli/mailman3/src/mailman/app/docs/moderator.rst

     >>> print requests.get_request(2)
     None

-And there is one message in the *virgin* queue - the bounce.
+And there is one message in the *virgin* queue - the rejection notice.

     >>> from mailman.testing.helpers import get_queue_messages
     >>> messages = get_queue_messages('virgin')